thunderseethe/thunderseethe.github.io/content/posts/lowering-base-ir.md

 Each type variable from our `TypeScheme` will become bound by a `TyFun` node in our `IR`.

 We would expect `TyFun` to contain a `TypeVar`, same as `Fun` contains a `Var`.
-The reason it doesn't lies in a property of our IR's type variables.
+The reason it doesn't lies in our IR's representation of type variables.
 Rather than normal names, like `Var` in `Fun`, our type variables use [DeBruijn Indices](https://en.wikipedia.org/wiki/De_Bruijn_index).
 Using DeBruijn Indices allows us to efficiently check if two types are equal.
+Don't worry if you don't know what DeBruijn Indices are.
-Put a pin in that for now, we'll discuss it more when we talk about our `Type`s.
+We'll discuss it more when we talk about our `Type`s.

 When we want to instantiate a generic, we use a `TyApp` to apply a type to our `TyFun`.
 Applying a type removes the `TyFun` node leaving us with the underlying term, but every instance of our bound type variable has been replaced by our applied type.